pypeit/PypeIt/doc/running.rst

 ==========

-Make sure that neither `run calcheck` nor `run setup` or set to True in the .pypit file.
+Make sure that neither `run calcheck` nor `run setup` are set to True in the .pypit file.